 Los Angeles attorney, Eugene Golden, took over the reigns of The Music Guild in 1985 when Dorothy Huttenback fell ill.
 He expanded the number of annual concerts from five in one venue to 22 in four venues and added 32 children’s concerts, and programs in Senior residences, Alzheimer facilities, and Veterans Homes.
 He established a fund-raising program to acquire instruments for children.
 Mr. Golden arranged for national broadcasts of The Music Guild concerts on NPR and joined with actor Philip Sterling to present classical music and commentary on KCSN.

-The Music Guild invaded the San Fernando Valley with concerts at Pierce College in Woodland Hills.
+The Music Guild expanded to the San Fernando Valley with concerts at Pierce College in Woodland Hills.
 This was followed by concerts at Valley Beth Shalom in Encino, CSUN in Northridge, and its current home in Valley Village at Adat Ari El Temple.

 Henri Temianka and The LA Phil in conjunction with Mr. Golden